-Veterinary Pet Insurance Co.
-(VPI) policyholders spent more than $58 million in 2012 treating the 10 most common medical conditions affecting their pets.
+Nationwide pet insurance policyholders spent nearly $57 million in 2015 treating the 10 most common medical conditions affecting their dogs.

-VPI, the nation’s oldest and largest provider of pet health insurance, recently sorted its database of 500,000 insured pets to determine the top 10 dog medical conditions in 2012.
+Nationwide pet insurance, the nation’s oldest and largest provider of pet health insurance, recently sorted its database of more than 500,000 insured pets to determine the top 10 dog medical conditions in 2015.